-In the actuarial examination, completed as at 31 March 2018, the Actuary recommended the employer contribution rate to the Scheme be set at 1.0 times contributors' contributions from 1 April 2019.
+In the actuarial review, completed as at 31 March 2019, the Actuary recommended the employer contribution rate to the Scheme be set at 3.0 times contributors' contributions from 1 April 2020 with further scheduled increases in 2021 and 2022.
 The recommendation was accepted and endorsed by the Board.
-Given the reduction in the Scheme's funding level at 31 March 2019, we expect the Actuary will recommend a further increase in the employer contribution rate with effect from 1 April 2020.
+Given the reduction in the Scheme's funding position at 31 March 2020, we expect the Actuary will confirm her recommendation of a further increase in the employer contribution rate with effect from 1 April 2021.